David Droga

-David Droga (born 1968) is an Australian advertising executive and founder of the advertising agency Droga5.
-Droga5 was acquired by Accenture Interactive in 2019 and Droga was named Chief Executive Officer in August, 2021.
-(Droga renamed Accenture Interactive to Accenture Song in 2022).
+David Bjorn Droga is an Australian businessperson and advertising executive, currently the vice chair of Accenture.
+He is the founder of the advertising agency Droga5.
+Droga5 was acquired by Accenture Interactive in 2019 and Droga was named Chief Executive Officer in August 2021.
+Droga renamed Accenture Interactive to Accenture Song in 2022.
+In September 2025, Droga stepped down as CEO of Accenture Song, continuing as vice chair of the broader organization.